singhalshreya/NiaxFAQBot/README.md

 ## Deployment
 Click [here]([link](https://web.telegram.org/k/#@shreyaecho_bot)) to go to our Telegram Bot.
+You can also search our bot on telegram by searching @shreyaecho_bot

 ## Video Demo
 Click [here](https://youtu.be/--8j4-3eR_M) to watch our demo video.